r-thak/TrueSource/README.md

-# Blockchain-Based Product Provenance (BBF)

-A production-grade, secure cloud-native dApp for tracking product lifecycle on Solana blockchain with security monitoring.
+A cloud-native dApp for tracking product lifecycle on Solana blockchain with security monitoring.
 Similar to CarFax but for consumer electronics, bikes, and high-value goods.

 ## Quick Start